 Your team will need to set reasonable and clear expectations on who is allowed to work remotely and under what conditions.
 How many days per week are generally acceptable?
 Do employees need to work with the company for a certain amount of time before earning the privilege?
 Do employees need to formally request work from home days through your HR platform?
 Because all teams operate differently, it may be worth delegating specifics to individual managers.
 In most cases, they’ll thank you—not all departments or roles lend themselves to telecommuting equally.

-Be clear that remote workers should be available during regular office hours, whether it's by telephone, email, or virtual meeting.
+Be clear that remote workers should be available during regular office hours, whether it's by telephone, Slack, email, or virtual meeting.
 Working from home doesn’t mean running errands or painting the garage on the company’s time.
 While it may seem obvious, spelling it out in your policy or employee handbook equips your HR team with a defense if an issue arises.

 Lastly, stress employee accountability.
 Abuse of the benefit is a concern among businesses just starting out with telecommuting.
 Be sure to gently remind employees that telecommuting privileges are not a right and can be revoked if goals or expectations are not met.
 While that may sound harsh, HR will only rarely have to flex its muscles on the issue.
 Studies have found that telecommuters, aware that they may be viewed with suspicion, go out of their way to be available and contribute.

 2. Take off the Blinders

 Ever hear of FOMO?
 It’s more than just a social media phenomenon.
 “Fear of missing out” is a very real feeling among full-time remote workers, who may find themselves looking from the outside in.